CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

   → SquareP A t u r s
 -- Exercise:
-isProp→SquareP pB r s t u = {!!}
+isProp→SquareP pA r s t u = {!!}
 ```

 We can prove similar facts for contractibility.
-These can be
+These can be done
-done entirely by gluing together results we've already seen.
+entirely by gluing together results we've already seen.

 ```
 isContr→isContr≡ : isContr A → (a b : A) → isContr (a ≡ b)